Everything We Know About The Nintendo Switch 2

 We learned through GDC’s State of the Industry 2024 report that 8% of surveyed developers are currently working on games made for the Switch 2, and sources with devkits recently told VGC that the device would match the Switch’s option to operate in a portable mode.

-Matching the information that Sharp Corp is doubling its output of LCD screens this year, developers also anonymously told VGC that the device would have a standard LCD display, and still use cartridges for games.
+Matching the information that Sharp Corp is doubling its output of LCD screens this year, developers also anonymously told VGC that the next Nintendo console would have a standard LCD display, and still use cartridges for games.

 The other odd slip of information came about via the FTC’s investigations into Microsoft’s purchase of Activision.
 A heavily redacted document was released as part of the trial, in which Activision Blizzard execs met to talk about the “NG Switch,” during which its tech was described as similar to that in the PS4 and Xbox One.